obogz/ReaperScripts/README.md

 To install either download and add the scripts manualy or use ReaPack add external repo funtion
 ReaPack: https://github.com/obogz/ReaperScripts/raw/master/index.xml

-THIS VERSION IS BETA, some functionality might be added some bugs might exist

 This project was started using this work: https://github.com/thenfour/ReaperScripts

 Know issue: any new pressed note with the same velocity and pitch as the note at the cursor will not be considered a new note and will result in extending the previous note.
 This rearly happnes if you use a keyboard with variable velocity.

 TODO:
-- WIP Fix overlaping notes
-- WIP Fix first held notes note entered in a new media item (happens randomly)
 - see if there is another way to detect retriggerd notes besides comparing velocity -> extension
 - add midi cc relative and mouse wheel support
 - cleanup, optimise